Uganda national cricket team: 2007-2018

 In January 2007, Uganda faced Bermuda and Canada as those two teams prepared for Division One of the World Cricket League in Nairobi.
 This also served as preparation for Uganda's visit to Darwin, Australia, for Division Three of the same tournament.
 Uganda won their Group B games against the Cayman Islands, Hong Kong, and Tanzania before beating Papua New Guinea in the semi-final and Argentina in the tournament final.
 Winning Division Three earned Uganda a spot in the ICC's High Performance Program, and promotion to Division Two.

 Uganda took part in a four-team Twenty20 tournament before the 2007 Twenty20 World Cup, playing games against Pakistan, Kenya, and Bangladesh in Nairobi.
-As expected, they lost against Pakistan and Bangladesh before upsetting African rivals Kenya with a two-wicket win.
+As expected, they lost against Pakistan and Bangladesh before upsetting their African rivals Kenya with a two-wicket win.

 Their next matches were two one-day games against Bermuda, also in Nairobi, in October 2007.
-They surprised their more experienced rivals, going down by just seven runs after Nandikishore Patel scored a half-century, before winning the second match by 43 runs with Joel Olwenyi scoring a half-century of his own.
+They surprised their more experienced rivals, and although they lost the first game by just seven runs after Nandikishore Patel scored a half-century, they won the second match by 43 runs with Joel Olwenyi scoring a half-century of his own.

 In November 2007, Uganda travelled to Windhoek, Namibia to participate in the WCL Division Two tournament.
 Uganda lost their group matches against; Denmark, Namibia, Oman, and the UAE but did defeat Argentina in their group match and also their positional playoff to finish fifth.
 Uganda's bottom two finish saw them relegated to Division Three.

 In January 2009, Uganda won four of their five group matches and edged Papua New Guinea on run rate, to finish second in the ICC Division 3 competition in Buenos Aires, Argentina and earn the final place at the 2009 ICC World Cup Qualifier.

 In April 2009, Uganda travelled to South Africa for the 2009 ICC World Cup Qualifier.
 Despite a first up win against Namibia, Uganda lost their remaining four Group A matches and failed to make the Super Eight stage, thus ending their chance to qualify for the 2011 Cricket World Cup.
-Uganda finished 10th overall after beating Denmark but losing to Bermuda in positional playoff matches, and thus was relegated to 2013 ICC World Cricket League Division Three.
+Uganda finished 10th overall after defeating Denmark but losing to Bermuda in position playoff matches, and thus was relegated to 2013 ICC World Cricket League Division Three.

 In August 2018, Uganda replaced Ghana in the 2018 Africa T20 Cup, after Ghana had declined Cricket South Africa's invite to compete in the tournament.
 Uganda played in the 2019 T20 World Cup Qualifier Africa but got to the fourth position of the table.

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 cricket matches played between Uganda and other ICC members since 1 January 2019 have been full T20I matches.

-After April 2019, Uganda will play in the 2019–21 ICC Cricket World Cup Challenge League.
+After April 2019, Uganda played in the 2019–21 ICC Cricket World Cup Challenge League.

+In 2021 and 2023, Uganda toured Namibia.

+On 26 November 2023, Uganda registered their first win against an ICC Full Member by defeating Zimbabwe in the T20 World Cup Africa Qualifier.